 The Library has access to thousands of contemporary books online, but did you know we also have online access to almost every work published in the English language from the invention of printing in the fifteenth century to the start of the nineteenth century?

-Read on to find out about four of our major historic book collections online, and how to get the best out of them.
+Read on to find out about five of our major historic book collections online, and how to get the best out of them.

 EEBOgives access to the full text of almost every book published in the British Isles and British North America between 1470-1700.
 It contains over 146,000 titles, including literary works, royal and parliamentary documents, ballads, tracts, and sermons, giving a unique insight into the cultural and political life of that period.
 You can read works by major figures such as Shakespeare, Newton and Galileo, as well as many lesser-known works.
 EEBOdisplays digital facsimile images of every page of content, and full text transcription is available for many of the texts.